Joyce Hope Scott

-She has received two Fulbright Lecturing & Research Scholarships in American Studies, a Fulbright-Hayes Award, Wheelock's Gordon Marshall Fellowship and Cynthia Longfellow Excellence in Teaching Award, and an award from the Gilder Lehrman Institute.
-Hope Scott is a scholar of the Oxford Round Table (England), and her long-term commitment to internationalization of the American educational experience as well as her general interest in the "multi-voiced narrative" of US history has led her to lecturing and research opportunities across the US and in many countries around the world.
+She has received two senior Fulbright Lecturing & Research Scholarships in American Studies, a Fulbright-Hayes Award, Wheelock's Gordon Marshall Fellowship and Cynthia Longfellow Excellence in Teaching Award, and an award from the Gilder Lehrman Institute.
+Hope Scott is a former scholar of the Oxford Round Table (England), and her long-term commitment to internationalization of the American educational experience as well as her general interest in the "multi-voiced narrative" of US history has led her to lecturing and research opportunities across the USA and in many countries around the world.

 Selected Scholarly Presentations